rintheo/todo-list/README.md

 # Todo-list
 A todo-list made with mostly JavaScript.
 [View Demo](https://rintheo.github.io/todo-list/)

 ## Features
+- Cloud database is implemented and is hosted through Azure.
+[See Backend Repo](https://github.com/rintheo/todo-list-backend)
 - Add a task with the following information:
   - Title
   - Description